A Property Buyer’s Guide to the ‘Arras’ Contract

 4) Arras Contract Terms

 a) Penalty Clause.
-This is standard: ‘The Seller will return double the deposit to the Buyer if the Seller fails to sign the final deed.’
-Or: ‘The Seller will return the deposit if the deed cannot be signed for any reason beyond both parties’ control.’
-In case it’s no one’s fault you get your deposit back.
+Seller: ‘The Seller will return double the deposit to the Buyer if the Seller fails to sign the deed for a reason attributable to the Seller.’
+Likewise: ‘The Buyer loses the deposit if the Buyer fails to sign the deed for a reason attributable to the Buyer.’

 5) Who does the Buyer pay the Arras to?

-For questions feel free to email [email protected] or call 64 665 365.
+For questions feel free to email [email protected] or call 664 665 365.